-The visualisation experts at 422 South know a great deal about insightful consumption of numbers.
+The visualization experts at 422 South know a great deal about insightful consumption of numbers.
 To create their data masterpieces, they take their focal statistics, placing them in Excel as a foundation underneath their groundbreaking numeric artistry.
-And there is a huge appetite for this type of work; people from documentary producers to governments and corporations are all searching for a way to humanise the vast quantities of numbers that are becoming available for consumption.
+And there is a huge appetite for this type of work; people from documentary producers to governments and corporations are all searching for a way to humanize the vast quantities of numbers that are becoming available for consumption.

 For instance: demonstrate the traffic of organs from donor to recipient for CEO of a hospital, and the numbers become something commanding and relevant.
-Or show the changing landscape of wild-roaming wildlife, and compare their movements over time for entities like the EPA, zoning boards or Nature Conservancy.
+Or show the changing landscape of wild-roaming wildlife, and compare their movements over time for entities like the EPA, zoning boards, or Nature Conservancy.
 This is the kind of profound relevance seeing data come to life can bring.

 Plus, meeting attendees remember this kind of analytics long after bar graphs fade into a distant memory.
 Imagine this kind of breakthrough during your next business review.

-Data Visualisation: Deer movements, night and day
+Data Visualization: Deer movements, night and day

 Watch Part One of this series

 Watch Part Three of this series

 See more from 422 South